open-forest-observatory/ofo-argo/docs/usage/cluster-access-and-resizing.md

 ### Delete a nodegroup

-If you attempt to delete a nodegroup with many nodes, the delete command can compute with the autoscaler, which will try to add nodes to restore the target node count.
+If you attempt to delete a nodegroup with many nodes and lots of pending compute jobs, the delete command can compete with the autoscaler, which will try to add nodes to restore the target node count.
 To prevent this, first reduce the max size of the nodegroup to 1 (the lowest allowed value), then delete.

 ```bash
 openstack coe nodegroup update ofocluster2 $NODEGROUP_NAME min_node_count=1 max_node_count=1